-Head to the 6th floor indoor viewing platform in The Lighthouse on Mitchell Lane, just off Buchanan Street, for some brilliant views across the city centre roof tops.
+Head to the 6th-floor indoor viewing platform in The Lighthouse on Mitchell Lane, just off Buchanan Street, for some brilliant views across the city centre rooftops.
 Great for a game of eye spy!
-For the older kids, challenge them to climb the 134-steps spiral staircase to the building’s highest exterior point – a sure way to tire them out!
+For the older kids, challenge them to climb the 134-steps spiral staircase to the building’s highest exterior point.

 Slow the pace down slightly and take the younger kids along to one of the city’s 90 parks and gardens to enjoy a run around in the fresh air.
-Glasgow Green has a huge adventure play area, there’s a children’s farm at Tollcross Park or head to Pollok Country Park to see the heavy horses and Highland cows!
+Glasgow Green has an adventure play area, there’s a children’s farm at Tollcross Park or head to Pollok Country Park to see the Clydesdale Horses and Highland cows!

 Dragging the kids around the shops isn’t normally the most pleasurable experience but thankfully in Glasgow, there are loads of top family-friendly shops so the kids are in for a treat.
-The St Enoch Centre is home to The Disney Store along with Scotland’s only Hamelys that has the must have toys and games and a calendar of great experiences too from toy demos to meeting Superheroes!
-Buchanan Galleries also located in the heart of the city’s Style Mile, has over 90 shops including The Lego Store, The Entertainer toy shop, Flying Tiger Copenhagen and the uber-popular Smiggle stationary store.
+The St Enoch Centre is home to The Disney Store along with Scotland’s only Hamleys that has the must-have toys and games and a calendar of great experiences too from toy demos to meeting Superheroes!
+Buchanan Galleries, also located in the heart of the city’s Style Mile, has over 90 shops including The Lego Store, The Entertainer toy shop, Flying Tiger Copenhagen and the uber-popular Smiggle stationary store.

 The city’s malls also have a great selection of cafes and restaurants for pit stops too – there’s the street-food hub in Buchanan Galleries, Kimble's in St Enoch Centre for delicious hot chocolate and light bites and the restaurants in Princes Square are always popular with families as the kids can enjoy a run around in the courtyard.